 How do you explain art to a child?
 At Hobart’s Museum of Old and New Art, you don’t—you let children interpret the art on display themselves with O Minor.

-O Minor is a family-friendly offering we helped integrate into The O (the mobile experience that replaces wall texts at Mona) and is unlike anything you’ll find at museums around the world.
+O Minor is a family-friendly offering we integrated into The O—the mobile experience that replaces wall texts at Mona—and is unlike anything you’ll find at museums around the world.

 It delivers a diverse array of stories, songs and short commentary designed to appeal to the curiosity of any visitor, in particular children and their families.
 When you spot one of the 16 artworks at Mona that offer O Minor content, you can read or listen to an artist’s interpretation using your mobile device.

-As Nic Whyte, Delivery Director and Co-Founder at Art Processors, explains, one of the benefits of the O Minor content is that it allows younger audiences who visit the museum with their families to follow their parents but still engage with the works around content that appeals to them.
+As Nic Whyte, co-founder and CTO at Art Processors, explains, one of the benefits of the O Minor content is that it allows younger audiences who visit the museum with their families to follow their parents but still engage with the works around content that appeals to them.
 It extends the array of content available, making it accessible for a wider audience, with awareness that content shouldn’t be one size fits all.